 Storing saved heirloom seeds at a cool temperature, below 50°F are best.
 Seeds of most vegetables will remain viable for 2-3 years under such conditions, while those of tomatoes, cucumbers and squash will last even longer.

-If you don't know when you will plant your seeds again, they can then go into the fridge as long as they are stored at 5°C/41°F.
+If you don't know when you will plant your seeds again, they can then go into the fridge as long as they are stored at 5°C/41°F. If you are going to use the fridge, storing them in glass jars would be now preferable to storing them in paper bags, due to the moisture factor.

 We hope that this has given you some indication on how easy it is to save those precious heirloom seeds, and how important it is to protect our old open-pollinated varieties for future generations.
 You can buy heirloom seeds through our online store.
-Or visit Seed Living in Canada, who have a new website where they sell open-pollinated seeds.

 Saving tomato seeds is a little different from other plants, but so easy!
 Here you can allow your seeds to ferment, before you dry them to make your life easier!